Article updated July 2025

 When you receive a positive dentistry review from a patient, the first thing you should do is thank the patient and let them know that you’re grateful that they took the time to give a review.

 You can attempt to get something more out of a positive review by mentioning a dental treatment or service they might be interested in.
-This is where Dental marketing kicks in.
+This is where Dental marketing comes into play.

 You should end the conversation by asking the patient to visit again for an even better experience.
-Don’t forget to ask them to leave similar positive Google my business reviews or maybe even a Google Map Review.
+Don’t forget to ask them to leave similar positive Google My Business reviews or maybe even a Google Maps review.

 “Make sure to share positive reviews of your dental practice on your website and social media profiles.”

-Replying to a negative review is obviously trickier than replying to a positive one.
+Replying to a negative review is obviously trickier than responding to a positive one.
 You can’t just ignore the patient’s feedback as it will incense the patient.
-You need to acknowledge the issue and thank the patient for bringing it to your notice.
+You need to acknowledge the issue and thank the patient for bringing it to your attention.

 Get more information about why the patient felt the way he/she did.
-Find out if it was because the patient had an off day or if you actually have a major problem with your service delivery.
+Determine if the issue was due to the patient having an off day or if it indicates a more significant problem with your service delivery.

 Apologize to the patient with the promise of a far better experience on their next visit.
 An apology almost always appeases the patient.
 It also conveys that you care about delivering the best dental care experience to your patients.
 If there was indeed an error on your part, or if it was just a misunderstanding, an explanation would help.